arshad171/rl-crazyflie/README.md

 ## URDF

 Run `xacro stick.xacro > stick.urdf` to generate the URDF file.
 Copy the URDF to `gym-pybullet-drones/gym_pybullet_drones/assets/` so gym can access it.

+## pybullet

+- `id = p.loadURDF("path")` returns the id of the object (needed for interaction).
+- `pos, quat = p.getBasePositionAndOrientation(self.STICK_ID, physicsClientId=self.CLIENT)` returns the position and orientation of the base/root link.
+The `id` param is the id returned when loading the URDF.